If you like the work I do on this blog, please consider supporting it via my Patreon.

 Left: Bright but distant ceiling room light.
 (My photo backdrop is attached to my photo cube, so he didn’t get the same background with this lighting.)
 Center: Light positioned 13-14 inches above the model, and diffused by a photo cube.
 Right: Small LED light positioned 5-6 inches above the model, not diffused.

 Another way to look at that is to think of miniature figures as something in between a two dimensional and a three dimensional piece of art.
-The best miniature painters borrow a lot of techniques that artists use on flat artwork like paintings and drawings to make their depictions look three dimensional.
-(Although maybe it would console some of us to realize that plenty of student painters and sketchers have a lot of trouble going as dark as they need to do in their work – lots of them need more contrast, too!)
+The best miniature painters borrow a lot of techniques that artists use on 2D artwork like paintings and drawings to make their depictions look three dimensional.
+(And perhaps it will console some of us to realize that plenty of student painters and sketchers have a lot of trouble going as dark as they need to do in their work – lots of them need more contrast, too!)

 The need to simulate an in-scale light source illuminating our tiny figures is the essential idea behind why we have to add shadows and highlights.
 But the fans of realism are also correct that a lot of miniature painters push that past the point of how the light you might see in many ‘real’ situations behaves.
 We are exaggerating the effect.
 The goal in miniature painting is to bring a character, or even a scene, to life.
 We’re trying to convey not only factual information about the character (the colours and materials of the surfaces on the figure), but also emotional information about personality and story.